Sometimes I wish I didn’t know the things I know (see references listed at the bottom of this article).

 I honestly don’t get it.
 But, in spite of that, I have been fighting for over three years to get Tofino to take responsibility by (a) providing relevant information to residents and tourists and (b) coming up with an emergency preparedness plan that will actually help save lives – unlike the current plan which endangers hundreds or even thousands of people by directing them into the inundation zone rather than away from it!

 So I’ve revised my personal plan.
-After it hits, I’m getting the hell out of here.
-I’m not lingering around to starve with y’all here on the peninsula.
+After it hits, I’m getting out of here.
 I’m riding my bike, hiking it through the sections where the highway is caved into Kennedy Lake, through to Port Alberni.
 And if there is not enough help there, I’ll continue through to Nanaimo or Victoria, to whatever place is big enough that the international aid is actually getting through.

 And I feel bad about this.
 I am not the kind of person who believes in ditching their community, in leaving them in a time of disaster that was anticipated and could have been prepared for.
 But there’s only so much of a solo effort one can do before you actually have to focus on yourself and earning your living and all that, and stop getting all stressed out about things that you can’t seem to influence.